Heather Keeler: Minnesota House of Representatives

+Native American issues

 Keeler has been an outspoken advocate of Native American human rights issues and for more native voices to be heard at the state legislature.
 In 2021, she authored legislation that created an office of Missing and Murdered Indigenous Relatives and carried subsequent efforts to increase funding.
 Indigenous women make up one percent of the state's population but eight percent of women and girls murdered.

 Along with State Senators Mary Kunesh and Jen McEwen, Keeler authored a letter calling on the Biden administration to stop Line 3, a tar sands pipeline proposed to cut through Minnesota tribal lands.
 She proposed legislation that would replace Minnesota's existing Columbus Day with Indigenous People's Day.
+In March 2023, the chair of the Republican Party of Minnesota criticized Keeler after she posted on Facebook about the adoption of native children by white families and wrote, "White saviors are the worst!"

+Other political positions

 Keeler has supported efforts to increase the number of teachers of color in Minnesota.
 In 2023, she authored legislation that passed with unanimous support to fund emergency food shelves in the midst of rising visits to food shelves.

-On March 7, 2023, Keeler drew headlines when she posted on Facebook, "I’m sick of white Christians adopting our babies and rejoicing.
-It’s a really sad day when that happens.
-It means the genocide continues.
-If you care about our babies, advocate against the genocide.
-Help the actual issues impacting indigenous parents, stop stealing our babies and changing their names under the impression you are helping.
-White saviors are the worst!"
-In response, the chair of the Minnesota Republican Party accused Keeler of racism and called on her to resign.